tomjoht/tomjoht.github.io/_publishingapidocs/publishingapidocs2_6.md

 >Minimize Clicking
 >
->It’s no secret that developers hate to click.
-Don’t spread your documentation onto a million different pages.
+>It's no secret that developers hate to click.
+Don't spread your documentation onto a million different pages.
 Keep related topics close to each other on the same page.
 >
->We’re big fans of long single page guides that let users see the big picture with the ability to easily zoom into the details with a persistent navigation bar.
+>We're big fans of long single page guides that let users see the big picture with the ability to easily zoom into the details with a persistent navigation bar.
 This has the great side effect that users can search all the content with an in-page browser search.
 >
 >A great example of this is the Backbone.js documentation, which has everything at your fingertips.